Introduction: Wood Working DIY Mahogany Counter Tops Out of Plywood!

 Step 1: Getting and Cutting the Plywood

-The idea was born for mahogany counter tops and Joe (my very helpful husband/hero) helped me one weekend go pick up a full sheet, bring it back and cut it to size using a skill saw.
-One sheet managed to (just barely) provide us with the big L shaped piece and the small piece for the kitchen sink.
-(Notice how we used blue tape to cover the plywood so it wouldn’t be scratched by the skill saw but in the end we found that this plywood is so darned hard and our skill saw so smooth that we actually didn’t need to tape it but, better safe then sorry!)
-This is not really a one-man job, could one guy have got this all done with the right set of saw horses positioned smartly?
-Yes!
-But the two of us made this a much easier task: one person holding with the plywood half on the cabinets and the other person cutting: which is why I have no pictures during the cutting process because my hands were full.
+The idea was born for mahogany counter tops and a friend of mine helped me one weekend go pick up a full sheet, bring it back and cut it to size using a skill saw.
+One sheet managed to (just barely) provide me with the big L shaped piece and the small piece for the kitchen sink.
 I used 2x4s run across the tops of the cabinets to provide support but to also pick it up so I could trim out the outside and make it look much thicker then it was.
 (I also wanted to cover that ugly plywood edge.)

 Step 2: Securing It in Place